informalsystems/quint/CONTRIBUTING.md

 and `rustc`.
 You'll probably want `rust-analyzer` as well, and you'll need `cargo-insta` to run our snapshot tests.

+[Check out the official website](https://www.rust-lang.org/tools/install) for more information on how to install Rust.

 ### Website, without nix

 Quint's website is built with the [Nextra][] framework, which uses Next.js.